Kathryn Spitz Cohan

 Robin Robinson is dedicated to independent film.
 In addition to her role at Film Pittsburgh, she is a Programmer for the Hot Springs Documentary Film Festival and Mountainfilm.
 Previously, she served as a Programming Coordinator for the SCAD Savannah Film Festival and the Nashville Film Festival, where she managed the Screenwriting Competition and worked as a Senior Programmer.
 In addition to her programming experience, she has served as a screener, reader, and judge for numerous competitions and festivals.
 She received an M.F.A. in Film with a focus in screenwriting at the Watkins College of Film in 2018.

 Judy Kaplan, a native of Western PA, worked for many years as an actress and production coordinator in Chicago, New York and Los Angeles after graduating from Northwestern University with a BS in Speech/Theatre.
 After she returned to the Pittsburgh Area with her husband and their young children, she enjoyed fourteen years as a pre-school teacher at Carriage House Children’s Center.
 Judy is happy to be working in the arts community again as a member of the Film Pittsburgh staff.

 Drew Checkelsky has been working with Film Pittsburgh's Teen Screen program since 2019.
 He loves the work of creating new programs to expand the horizons of students all over Western PA.
 He is a writer and filmmaker who works with his younger brother, a director living in Brooklyn.
 Drew received his MFA in 2019 from Point Park in Screenwriting and Playwriting.
-In his free time, Drew enjoys spending time with his new daughter, Evie, born at the beginning of the pandemic, his wife, Liz, and his exceedingly handsome French bulldog, Ollie.
+In his free time, Drew enjoys spending time with his new daughter, Evie, born at the beginning of the pandemic, his wife, Liz, and his movie star handsome French bulldog, Ollie.